 He has performed numerous times with maestro Glen Cortese and the Western New York Chamber Orchestra, including the roles of Guglielmo (Cosi fan tutte) and Mr. Kofner (The Consul), and the bass soloist for Haydn’s Missa Sancti Nicolia and Vivaldi’s Magnificat.
 During the 2015-16 season, Kyle sang the role of Papageno in Opera for the Young’s touring adaptation of Mozart’s The Magic Flute.
-He has been a featured baritone soloist for many concerts and oratorio, including Handel’s Judas Maccabeus, Mozart’s Requiem, Vaughan Williams’ Five Mystical Songs, and Duruflé’s Requiem.
+He has been a featured baritone soloist for many concerts and oratorio, including Handel’s Judas Maccabeus, Mozart’s Requiem, Vaughan Williams’ Five Mystical Songs, Duruflé’s Requiem, and Faure’s Requiem.

 A passionate choral singer, Kyle has performed and recorded with top-tier ensembles including the GRAMMY-winning new music ensemble The Crossing (Philadelphia), Music of the Baroque (Chicago), Grant Park Symphony Chorus (Chicago), Chicago Symphony Chorus, Bella Voce (Chicago), Vocális Chamber Choir (Buffalo), Berkshire Choral International, and is a founding member of the Chicago-based Constellation Men’s Ensemble.

 As a conductor and educator, Kyle served as the assistant music director of the Hannah Hasbrouck Petersen Concert Series in Fredonia, NY, and as chorus master for the 2012 Hillman Opera production of Suor Angelica.
 He joined Berkshire Choral International as a staff instructor in the summer of 2017 after two previous seasons as an apprentice.
 He joins us as a member of the Richmond faculty this year.